AgileVentures/av-static-website/source/blog_articles/2016-11-29-hosting-slack-bots.html.markdown

 User ubuntu
 IdentityFile "~/.ssh/SuperSecretKey.pem"
 ```
-I needed to make is super easy to log into the box:
+I needed to make it super easy to log into the box:

 ```
 $ ssh AsyncVoterBot
 ```

-where I installed git, nodejs and npm using `apt-get install` (although I burned some time mistakenly installing `node` and then trying to build node from source) before cloning out our async slack bot project setting the slack bot token in the environment and ran the bot in a tmux session.
+where I installed git, nodejs and npm using `apt-get install` (although I burned some time mistakenly installing `node` and then trying to build node from source) before cloning out our async slack bot project, setting the slack bot token in the environment and running the bot in a tmux session.

 ```
 $ tmux